Last updated 7th July, 2018

-If for example the decision being made is whether or not to commit a crime, this cognitive assessment process would include consideration of the potential consequences of carrying out the crime, i.e. getting caught, going to prison, pain may inflict on the victim of the crime etc. If these consequences outweigh the immediate benefit of committing the crime such as obtaining money or achieving revenge, the decision most likely would be not to do it.
+If for example, the decision being made is whether or not to commit a crime, this cognitive assessment process would include consideration of the potential consequences of carrying out the crime, i.e. getting caught, going to prison, or pain they may inflict on the victim of the crime.
+If these consequences outweigh the immediate benefit of committing the crime such as obtaining money or achieving revenge, the decision most likely would be not to do it.
 If however, it is felt the benefits outweigh the consequences, a person will most likely carry out the crime.

 Cover image credit – knowingneurons.com